thephez/backup-readme/platform/markdown/reference-dapi-endpoints-core-grpc-endpoints.md

-[block:callout]
-{
-  "type": "info",
-  "title": "gRPC Overview",
+> 📘 gRPC Overview
+>
-  "body": "Please refer to the [gRPC Overview](reference-dapi-endpoints-grpc-overview) for details regarding running the examples shown below, encoding/decoding the request/response data, and clients available for several languages."
+> Please refer to the [gRPC Overview](reference-dapi-endpoints-grpc-overview) for details regarding running the examples shown below, encoding/decoding the request/response data, and clients available for several languages.
-}
-[/block]

 # Endpoint Details

 ## broadcastTransaction